hpc-gridware/clusterscheduler/doc/markdown/man/man1/qconf.md

 availability and unavailability schedules of queues.
 The format of a calendar definition is described in calendar_conf(5).
 The calendar definition is taken from the file *fname*.
 Requires root/manager privileges.

+## -ace *ce_name*
+Adds a new complex entry to the complex list of the xxQS_NAMExx environment.
+Complex entries are used to define resources that can be requested by jobs.
+The different attributes define the characteristics of that resource and the way how xxQS_NAMExx should handle them.
+Find more information in xxqs_name_sxx_complex(5).

+With the *ce_name* given in the option argument `qconf` will open a temporary file and start up an editor.
+After entering the resource definition and closing the editor the new complex entry is checked and registered with xxqs_name_sxx_qmaster(8).
+Requires root/manager privileges.

+## -Ace *fname*
+Adds a new complex entry to the complex list of the xxQS_NAMExx environment.
+Complex entries are used to define resources that can be requested by jobs.
+The different attributes define the characteristics of that resource and the way how xxQS_NAMExx should handle them.
+Find more information in xxqs_name_sxx_complex(5).
+The complex definition is taken from the file *fname*.
+Requires root/manager privileges.

 ## -ackpt *ckpt_name*
 Adds a checkpointing environment under the name *ckpt_name* to the list of checkpointing environments maintained by xxQS_NAMExx and to be usable to submit checkpointing jobs (see xxqs_name_sxx_checkpoint(5) for details on